Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 Additionally, if an external stakeholder only finds certain principles or questions relevant to their circumstances, they can focus on only those principles

-### identify best practices
+### identify best practices (or good patterns)

 Through the DAO Index assessments, we can identify the practices of DAOs that adhere or do not adhere to the principles.
-Through that, we can catalogue DAO-related practices, and eventually surface best practices (or institutional improvements[^9])that can be used as a guide for DAO operators in improving or building their DAOs.
+Through that, we can catalogue DAO-related practices, and eventually surface best practices (or institutional improvements[^9] or patterns for organizing[^13]) that can be used as a guide for DAO operators in improving or building their DAOs.

 ### foster institutional innovation